ErnWong/a-level-mathematics-guide/README.md

-# A Guide to AS Maths
+# A Guide to A-Level Maths

-Mathematics should be fun.
+If you find AS Mathematics or A-Level Mathematics hard, open up this book and see if it helps you.